JamesParrott/sDNA_GH/README.md

 ### Build instructions.
-1. Open `\dev_tools\sDNA_build_components.gh` in Grasshopper.
+1. If sDNA_GH has not automatically found the sDNA installation you wish to build components for, place a Config component (the one with a lightbulb icon) and add its path to `sDNA_paths`.
+2. Open `\dev\sDNA_build_components.gh` in Grasshopper.
+The Build_components component automatically sets all the `auto_` rules to false.
-2. Right click the Path Component and ensure it points to `\sDNA_GH\sDNA_GH_launcher.py`
+3. Right click the Path Component and ensure it points to `\sDNA_GH\sDNA_GH_launcher.py`
-3. Ensure the File Reader Component (that the Path Component is connected to) is set to read the whole file, and also is connected to the _launcher code_ input Param on the Build_components GhPython component.
+4. Ensure the File Reader Component (that the Path Component is connected to) is set to read the whole file, and also is connected to the _launcher code_ input Param on the Build_components component (or simply copy and paste it into the text panel, and connect that).
 Set the plug-in name on _plug in name_.
-4. In the main Grasshopper Display pull down menu, ensure Draw Icons is turned off (this displays comoponent names instead).
+5. In the main Grasshopper Display pull down menu, ensure Draw Icons is turned off (this displays component names instead).
-5. Change the Boolean toggle to True, and connect it to the `go` input Param of Build_components.
+6. Change the Boolean toggle to True, and connect it to the `go` input Param of Build_components.
-6. A slight delay may occur as sDNA_GH/main.py is imported, and the 23 or so components are created.
+7. A slight delay may occur as sDNA_GH/main.py is imported, and the 23 or so components are created.
-7. Turn the Boolean toggle to False (connected to the go input Param of Build_components).
+8. Turn the Boolean toggle to False (connected to the go input Param of Build_components).
 This ensures no further components are created (unnecessary duplicates).
-The components are disabled, otherwise the next update will makes each one ask Grasshopper what its name is, connect to sDNA_GH.main.py, and update its own Input and Output params.
+The newly created components are disabled, otherwise the next update will make each one ask Grasshopper what its name is, connect to sDNA_GH.main.py, and update its own Input and Output params.
-8. Click the pull down menu *Solution* and select *Disable Solver*.
-9. Right click each new component (on its name not its Params) and select Enable.
+9. Right click the first new component (click on its name not its Params) and select Enable.
+The component will update its Params.
 <!-- Click through all the warnings (as we cleared all Params from each component).
 9. The red error on read shp and write shp can be toggling _Show output "out"_ parameter (or building them from components that already have an 'OK' Param and a 'go' input Param (set to list acess) ) -->
-10. Select each component one at a time, and go to the main Grasshopper File pull down menu, and select _Create User Object ..._
+10. Select the component, and go to the main Grasshopper File pull down menu, and select _Create User Object ..._
 11. Ensure both the Name and Nickname are the same as the automatically created component name (as some versions of Rhino 7 read their component names from the descriptive human-readable name).
 Ensure the main category is sDNA_GH or sDNA.
-Look up the sub category in the main.py meta option categories.
-Description text can be used from the tool's description in this readme file itself (above).
+Look up the sub category and description text in the tool's description in this readme file itself (above).
+12. Select an Icon from the Icon library or a .ico file and click on OK.
+13. Repeat steps 9 to 12 for each component you wish to include in the Plug-in release.
-12. From `%appdata%\Grasshopper\UserObjects` or the Grasshopper User objects folder, copy (or move) all the .ghuser files just created into `\sDNA_GH` in the main repo, next to config.toml
+14. From `%appdata%\Grasshopper\UserObjects` or the Grasshopper User objects folder, copy (or move) all the .ghuser files just created into `\sDNA_GH\components` in the main repo.
-13. For non-Github users, a good quality pdf of this file (`README.md`) can be created in VS Code with this extension: (print, PD Consulting  VS Marketplace Link)[ https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print].
+15. For non-Github users, a good quality pdf of this file (`README.md`) can be created in VS Code with the extension: (print, PD Consulting  VS Marketplace Link)[ https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print].
 This will render the markdown file in your web browser.
-Print it to a pdf with the name `README.pdf` in the same directory (using Save to Pdf in Mozilla instead of Microsoft Print to Pdf will preserve the URLs).
+Print it to a pdf with the name `README.pdf` in the same directory (using Save to Pdf in Mozilla instead of Microsoft Print to Pdf will preserve the URLs in the links).
-14. Run `create_release_sDNA_GH_zip.bat` to create the zip file for release.
+16. Run `create_release_sDNA_GH_zip.bat` to create the zip file for release.
-15. Note:  The components are only GhPython launchers with different names, so steps 1 - 12 above (in particular, the most laborious step, number 10.) only need to be repeated if the code in `\sDNA_GH\sDNA_GH_launcher.py` has been changed, or if new components need to be built e.g. for new tools .
+17. Note:  The components are only GhPython launchers with different names, so steps 1 - 12 above (in particular, the most laborious steps10 to 13.) only need to be repeated if the code in `\sDNA_GH\sDNA_GH_launcher.py` has been changed, or if new components need to be built e.g. for new tools .
 As much code as possible has been shifted into the python package and the other sDNA_GH Python package files.
-If no changes to the launcher code have been made and no new components/tools are required, a new release can simply reuse the .ghuser files from an old release, and the new release's zip files can be created simply by re running `create_release_sDNA_GH_zip.bat`
+If no changes to the launcher code have been made and no new components/tools are required, a new release can simply reuse the .ghuser files from an old release, and the new release's zip files can be created simply by re running `create_release_sDNA_GH_zip.bat`.

+#### To build new sDNA components.
+1. Follow steps 1. to 8. above, and steps 9. to 12. for each new sDNA component you wish to build.
+If `launcher.py` has not changed (or if only the path it attempts to import `\sDNA_GH\main.py` from has not changed) there is no need to rebuild every single component anew - sDNA_GH is designed to work with the ones from previous releases (as the vast majority of the code is in the Python package the components import).
+Move or copy the new component's `.ghuser` file from `%appdata%\Grasshopper\UserObjects` to `\sDNA_GH\components` where the others are.
+Then run `create_release_sDNA_GH_zip.bat` to make a new zip file of the new release of the plug-in with the new components.

 ### Misc
 To compile C# code to a grasshopper assembly (.gha file):